rotundasoftware/backbone.subviews/README.md

 To insert a subview, just put `<div data-subview="[subviewName]"></div>` in the appropriate place in the parent view's template.
 This placeholder `div` will be completely replaced with the subview's DOM element.

 Then include an entry for the subview in the `subviewCreators` hash.
-The key of each entry is a subview's name, and the value is a function that should create and return the new subview object.
+The key of each entry in this hash is a subview's name, and the value is a function that should create and return the new subview object.

 After the parent view's `render` function is finished, the subviews will automatically be created and rendered (in the order their placeholder `div`s appear inside the parent view).
 Once all subviews have been created and rendered, the parent view's `onSubviewsRendered` method is called (if one exists), in which you can execute any additional rendering logic that depends on subviews having already been rendered.